. . . because action speaks louder than words.

 I've heard other people talk about their experiences in coming out of the abortion situations and my situation seems to be very similar.
 It doesn't happen all at once.

-One of the things that was starting to bother me was, after I would do the suction D&C procedure, I would then go over to the suction bottle and go outside the room to a sink where I would personally pick through it with a forceps.
+One of the things that was starting to bother me was, after I would do the suction D & C procedure, I would then go over to the suction bottle and go outside the room to a sink where I would personally pick through it with a forceps.
 I would have to identify the four extremities, the spine, the skull and the placenta.
-If I didn't find that, I would have to go back and scrape and suction some more.
+If I didn't find that, I would have to go back and scrape and suction some more, or else my patients would be showing up in 48 or 72 hours, just like those women at Cook County with an infected incomplete abortion.[Back to Top]

 I eventually started going to church.
 Sitting under the preaching of the Gospel and really hearing it for the first time, God began impressing me with a number of things, one of which was that He wanted me to get baptized as a believer and publicly identify with what He had done in my life.